 As an artist you will need professional design.
-And I’m not only talking about your stage name font, but also about your logo, your record covers, posters and flyers, and much more.
+And I’m not only talking about your stage name font, but also about your logo, your record covers, posters, flyers, and much more.

 Unless you’re a professional graphics designer or a highly talented hobby designer and you know how to work with Adobe Photoshop, Illustrator, and InDesign or Quark XPress, you will need HELP.